-"Education program or activity" includes locations, events, or circumstances where the District exercised substantial control over both the respondent and the context in which the sex discrimination or sex-based harassment occurs.
+"Education program or activity" includes locations, events, or circumstances where the District exercised substantial control over both the respondent and the context in which the sexual harassment occurs.
+"Formal complaint" means a document filed by a complainant or signed by the Title IX Coordinator alleging sexual harassment against a respondent and requesting an investigation of the allegation of sexual harassment.

-"Respondent" means an individual who has been reported to be the perpetrator of conduct that could constitute sex discrimination or sex-based harassment.
+"Respondent" means an individual who has been reported to be the perpetrator of conduct that could constitute sexual harassment.

-"Sex-based harassment" means conduct on the basis of sex that satisfies one or more of the following:
+"Sexual harassment" means conduct on the basis of sex that satisfies one or more of the following:

 - 1. A District employee:

 - a.
 Conditions the provision of an aid, benefit, or service of the District on an individual's participation in unwelcome sexual conduct; or

 - b.
-Uses the rejection of unwelcome sexual conduct as the basis for academic decisions affecting that individual;
+Uses the rejection of unwelcome sexual conduct as the basis for academic decisions affecting that individual;2

 - 2. The conduct is:

 - a.
 Unwelcome; and

-b.
-Is subjectively and objectively offensive and so severe, or pervasive that it limits or denies a person the ability to participate in or benefit from the District's education program or activity based on the totality of the circumstances; or
+- Determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to the District's education program or activity; or

-3. Constitutes:
+- 3. Constitutes:

 - a.
 Sexual assault;

 - b.
-Dating violence;
+Dating violence

 - c.
 Domestic violence; or

 - d.
 Stalking.

 "Supportive measures" means individualized services that are offered to the complainant or made available to the respondent designed to restore or preserve equal access to the District's education program or activity without unreasonably burdening the other party.
-The supportive measures must be non-disciplinary and non-punitive in nature; offered before or after the filing of a complaint or where no complaint has been filed; and offered to either party as appropriate, as reasonably available, and without fee or charge.
-Examples of supportive measures include, but are not limited to: measures designed to protect the safety of all parties or the District's educational environment, or deter sexbased harassment; counseling; extensions of deadlines or other course-related adjustments; modifications of work or class schedules; campus escort services; restrictions on contact between one or more parties; changes in work or class locations; leaves of absence; and increased security and monitoring of certain areas of the campus.
+The supportive measures must be non-disciplinary and non-punitive in nature; offered before or after the filing of a formal complaint or where no formal complaint has been filed; and offered to either party as appropriate, as reasonably available, and without fee or charge.
+Examples of supportive measures include, but are not limited to: measures designed to protect the safety of all parties or the District's educational environment, or deter sexual harassment; counseling; extensions of deadlines or other courserelated adjustments; modifications of work or class schedules; campus escort services; mutual restrictions on contact between the parties; changes in work or class locations; leaves of absence; and increased security and monitoring of certain areas of the campus.

-Within the educational environment, sex-based harassment is prohibited between any of the following: students; employees and students; employees and students; employees and employees and non-employees.
+Within the educational environment, sexual harassment is prohibited between any of the following: students; employees and students; non-employees and students; employees; and employees and non-employees.

-Actionable sex-based harassment is generally established when an individual is exposed to a pattern of objectionable behaviors or when a single, serious act is committed.
-What is, or is not, sex-based harassment will depend upon all of the surrounding circumstances and may occur regardless of the sex(es) of the individuals involved.
-Depending upon such circumstances, examples of sex-based harassment include, but are not limited to:
+Actionable sexual harassment is generally established when an individual is exposed to a pattern of objectionable behaviors or when a single, serious act is committed.
+What is, or is not, sexual harassment will depend upon all of the surrounding circumstances and may occur regardless of the sex(es) of the individuals involved.
+Depending upon such circumstances, examples of sexual harassment include, but are not limited to:

-- Making sexual propositions or pressuring for sexual activities; - Unwelcome touching; - Writing graffiti of a sexual nature; - Displaying or distributing sexually explicit drawings, pictures, or written materials; - Performing sexual gestures or touching oneself sexually in front of others; - Telling sexual or crude jokes; - Spreading rumors related to a person's alleged sexual activities; - Discussions of sexual experiences; - Rating other students or employees as to sexual activity or performance; - Circulating or showing e-mails or Web sites of a sexual nature; - Treatment based on an individual's pregnancy or pregnancy related conditions; - Intimidation by words, actions, insults, or name calling; and - Teasing or name-calling related to sexual characteristics or the belief or perception that an individual is not conforming to expected gender roles or conduct or is homosexual, regardless of whether or not the individual self-identifies as homosexual or transgender.
+- Making sexual propositions or pressuring for sexual activities; - Unwelcome touching; - Writing graffiti of a sexual nature; - Displaying or distributing sexually explicit drawings, pictures, or written materials; - Performing sexual gestures or touching oneself sexually in front of others; - Telling sexual or crude jokes; - Spreading rumors related to a person's alleged sexual activities; - Discussions of sexual experiences; - Rating other students or employees as to sexual activity or performance; - Circulating or showing e-mails or Web sites of a sexual nature; - Intimidation by words, actions, insults, or name calling; and - Teasing or name-calling related to sexual characteristics or the belief or perception that an individual is not conforming to expected gender roles or conduct or is homosexual, regardless of whether or not the individual self-identifies as homosexual or transgender.